Spotting a bluey in your backyard during spring is more common than you think. Here’s what to do if you see one.

 You can be living in harmony with your new-found lizard friends in no time.
 Here’s everything you need to know, including some fun facts thrown in for good measure:

 - Blue-tongues are not venomous but they try to look intimidating by opening their mouth and acting aggressively.
-They can bite but they don’t have teeth, so they might bruise you but will rarely break the skin.
+They can bite but their teeth are more used for crushing than tearing, so they might bruise you but will rarely break the skin.

 - Blue-tongues have a home range.
 This means that if the lizard lives in your backyard, the front yard will be totally foreign to it, so it won’t know where to find food, shelter, and water, and will be more prone to predators.
 For this reason, it’s best to avoid moving them.